Peter Boyle: 1966–1971: Early roles and breakthrough

+1972–1995: Character actor roles

 His next major role was as the campaign manager for a U.S. Senate candidate (Robert Redford) in The Candidate (1972).
 In 1973, he appeared in Steelyard Blues with Jane Fonda and Donald Sutherland, a film about a bunch of misfits trying to get a Catalina flying boat in a scrapyard flying again so they could fly away to somewhere with not so many rules.
 He also played an Irish mobster opposite Robert Mitchum in The Friends of Eddie Coyle (1973).
 Boyle had another hit role as Frankenstein's monster in the 1974 Mel Brooks comedy Young Frankenstein, in which, in an homage to King Kong, the monster is placed onstage in top hat and tails, grunt-singing and dancing to "Puttin' on the Ritz".
 Boyle said at the time, "The Frankenstein monster I play is a baby.
 He's big and ugly and scary, but he's just been born, remember, and it's been traumatic, and to him the whole world is a brand-new, alien environment.
 That's how I'm playing it".
 Boyle met his wife, Loraine Alterman, on the set of Young Frankenstein while she was there as a reporter for Rolling Stone.
 He was still in his Frankenstein makeup when he asked her for a date.
 Through Alterman and her friend Yoko Ono, Boyle became friends with John Lennon, who was the best man at Boyle and Alterman's 1977 wedding.
 Boyle and his wife had two daughters, Lucy and Amy.